 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-- ⅔ cup olive oil (or I like avocado oil b/c of it’s high smoke point)
+- 2/3 cup avocado oil or olive oil (I like avocado oil because of it’s high smoke point)

 - 2 tablespoon chopped fresh cilantro (sub: fresh parsley)